jiangcongtao/yaml-split-clean-2json/README.md

                  <inYamlFile>"
   -t, --tojson   Convert to json file for the OpenAPI Swagger file specified in
                  "-i <inYamlFile>"
+  -s             Sort API URIs when output to a yaml file or print out to
+                 terminal
       --compact  Convert to json file in compact mode. minified --uris     Comma-delimitted Swagger URI endponts to extracts out of input
                  <inYamlFile>